 Are your programs ranked and respected by graduate schools?

-Covenant is ranked #6 among best regional colleges in the South by U.S. News & World Report.
-And you will find our graduates at some of the world’s most prestigious graduate schools, including Cambridge, Harvard, and Princeton.
+Covenant is consistently ranked among the top ten regional colleges in the South by U.S. News & World Report and is ranked among the top ten baccalaureate colleges in the nation by Washington Monthly.
+You will find our graduates at some of the world’s most prestigious graduate schools, including Cambridge, Harvard, and Princeton.